Value Chains¶

 dsviper — the Python runtime.
 Strong-typed Python API over the Viper C++

 engine.
-The foundation: type system, value system, commit DAG, database tier.
+The foundation: type system, value system, mutation DAG, database tier.

 Distributed exclusively on PyPI (pip install dsviper) — not bundled in the